 “…Why?”
 He glares at me dumbfounded, as though having a stash of artwork by a renowned, deceased artist is perfectly normal.

-Even my “husband,” with as much as he enjoyed flaunting his wealth, only kept a small number of artworks; even moderately fine paintings are not inexpensive.
+Even my “husband,” with as much as he enjoyed flaunting his wealth, only kept a dozen artworks; even moderately fine paintings are not inexpensive.
 So admittedly, it is difficult not to be confused that someone like Hikaru would have a whole collection of these—and forsake them, no less.

 “Why do you have a hoard of paintings?
 Why would you desert such a thing…?”

-“Did you…steal them?”
-He does not seem to be the type to do such a thing, as if he were he surely would have stolen from me long ago.
+He does not seem to be the type to do such a thing; if he were, he surely would have stolen from me long ago.
 But…what else is there to think?

 “When Alex was alive,” he says, “He was…a very good friend of mine.
-Once he started growing ill he spent much time at my home, and painted much there.
+Once he started growing ill he spent much time at my home, and began painting there.
 When he passed, he left what he created there to me.

-“I would keep them for myself, but seeing how long it has been since I lived in that place…I’d much rather his work see new life and be enjoyed, rather than rotting in a musty old house for eternity.
+“I would keep them for myself, but seeing how long it has been since I lived in that place…I’d much rather his work see new life and be enjoyed, rather than rotting in an old house for eternity.
 And it can help you—I don’t need the money for anything.”

 I ponder over his story, unsure whether to believe it or not.
 It is certainly very odd—but then again, this is also coming from the man who wears foreign robes wherever he goes, whose hair is longer than he is tall.
-He is not exactly the most normal person I have met, regardless…and so, for now, I believe him.
+He is not quite an average person, regardless…therefore, for now, I believe him.
 Yet, there are still things I wonder.

 “If it is all right to ask, why did you leave your home, especially in that manner?”